jakegrxz/playtime/_posts/2016-07-03-styles-for-simple.md

 ### Blockquote:

+Here I am writing my very incisive blog post.
+I am now going to quote someone:

 > Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

+As we can see, this does X blah Y, and demonstrates that capitalism is bad.
+As we can see, this does X blah Y, and demonstrates that capitalism is bad.As we can see, this does X blah Y, and demonstrates that capitalism is bad.As we can see, this does X blah Y, and demonstrates that capitalism is bad.

 ### [BASSCSS](http://www.basscss.com/) colors: